Here's Our Rant About Realogy Holdings Corp. (RLGY)

 Berenberg gave a rating of “Buy” to RLGY, setting the target price at $23 in the report published on July 21st of the previous year.

-During the last 5 trading sessions, RLGY fell by -5.82%, which changed the moving average for the period of 200-days by -43.86% in comparison to the 20-day moving average, which settled at $12.01.
-In addition, Realogy Holdings Corp. saw -37.42% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, RLGY rose by +14.08%, which changed the moving average for the period of 200-days by -35.10% in comparison to the 20-day moving average, which settled at $11.56.
+In addition, Realogy Holdings Corp. saw -33.02% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading